Azraq

 Our dedicated local clubhouse managers, proudly calling themselves KLABU heroes, not only ensure the daily operation of the project but also foster a warm and welcoming space for all.
 In February 2025, the clubhouse arrived, bringing with it a sports library filled with balls, rackets, shirts, and games, ready for anyone to grab and play.

-Four incredible Syrians living in the camp - Abdullah, Mohammed, Noura, and Afra’a - have joined KLABU as clubhouse managers.
+Five incredible Syrians living in the camp - Mohammed, Noura, Abdullah, Afra’a and Mohammad - have joined KLABU as clubhouse managers.
 Together, they have transformed an orange shipping container into so much more.

 They keep the energy alive, welcome everyone, track impact, forecast budgets, and plan activities.
 This clubhouse is not just about borrowing equipment; it’s about belonging, connection, and fostering peaceful coexistence.
 We aim to reach over 8,000 camp residents, primarily aged 13-35, ensuring equal gender representation and inclusion of people with disabilities.